 |James Brolin as George Lutz|

 |Don Stroud as Father Bolen|

-I have only the haziest memory of The Amityville Horror as the bestselling 1977 novel heavily prompted as being a fictionization of the purported-to-be real-life story of a family beset by a series of paranormal events in theer Long Island home which was at one time the site of a bloody mass murder.
+I have only the haziest memory of The Amityville Horror as the bestselling 1977 novel heavily promoted as being a fictionalization of the purported-to-be real-life story of a family beset by a series of paranormal events in their Long Island home which was at one time the site of a bloody mass murder.
 I had no interest in the book, nor do I even recall having paid much attention to news stories about the real-life DeFeo Murders which gave that distinctive-looking house its horror reputation.
 (On November 13, 1974, 23-year-old Ronald DeFeo, Jr. killed his parents and four three siblings in the home they shared in Amityville, Long Island).